aaghamohammadi/pysolorie/paper/paper.md

 - Plotting the optimal tilt angle over a range of days.
 - Plotting the total direct irradiation over a range of days.
 - Generating a CSV, JSON, or XML report detailing the optimal tilt angle over a range of days.
-- Utilizing Hottel’s model to quantify clear-sky conditions and estimate the atmospheric transmission of clear-sky beam radiation [@Hottel1976].
+- Utilizing Hottel's model to quantify clear-sky conditions and estimate the atmospheric transmission of clear-sky beam radiation [@Hottel1976].

 # Statement of need